a-p-jo/XOTP/README.md

 - **Windows :**
 1. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https:%2F%2Fgithub.com%2Fa-p-jo%2FXOTP%2Ftree%2Fmain%2FSource) the source files, if zipped , unzip them.
 2. Download and install [Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) or [Visual Studio](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2019).
 Build tools are smaller and have everything we will need here, so it is suggested to use them.
 If running anything older than Windows 7 SP1, get [Visual Studio 2010](https://docs.microsoft.com/en-gb/visualstudio/releasenotes/vs2010-version-history) or older, which has not been tested but *should work*, but steps to compile will likely differ from those given below.
 3. Search for in start menu and run "`x64 Native Tools Command Prompt...`".
-Use "`Developer Command Prompt...`" *only if* compiling for *32-bit* Windows.
-Otherwise, use x64 tools; *32-bit will fail to encrypt/decrypt files > ~660 MB.*
+Use "`Developer Command Prompt...`" if compiling for 32-bit Windows.
 4. Use `cd` in the command prompt to navigate to the folder contaning the source files.
 Example : `cd c:\Users\YOUR_USERNAME\Downloads\Source`
 5. Do : `cl main.c /link /out:xotp.exe`.
 If successful , this wil compile the source files to create `xotp.exe` in the file containing the source.